 After you have documented your goals you will want to have a clear vision or your art brand.

-I have created a workbook that will help you to create a unique brand that will separate you from all of the other artists selling art online.
+I have created a workbook that will help you create a unique brand that will separate you from other artists selling art online.

 Pinning Your Content

 Like I have said earlier, it is important that you pin on Pinterest daily.

 Every time you publish new content on your art blog, pin it to the board you created for your art blog content.

 To save time, use Tailwind to schedule the same post on the other applicable boards throughout the day.